Updated: May 26

 How does barometric pressure change affect your joints?

 The theory is that the decrease in the air pressure can cause the tissue around the joint to swell increasing synovial fluid in the joint.
 This then creates an inflammatory effect and an increase in pressure inside the bone resulting in pain.
 This pressure effects everyone but the decrease in cartilage related to arthritis or injury is what makes joint pain sufferers more susceptible to these changes in the weather.

 Another theory is that when it gets colder we have a tendency to move less resulting in us not accessing the most powerful of medicines; the positive effects of exercise.

 How to manage the pain

 Keep your body, house and car warm to reduce cold weather related joint pain.
 Be prepared and find what works best for you.

+Anti-inflammatory medication such as ibuprofen or panadol may also be helpful to limit swelling.
 Always consult your doctor before taking or changing any medication.